Death toll in Northern California wildfires jumps to five

 Containment of the Valley Fire, a measure of how much of its perimeter has been enclosed within buffer lines carved through vegetation by ground crews, stood at 35 percent, more than triple Monday's figure.

-In the Sierra foothills to the east, the Butte Fire was 49 percent contained by Thursday morning, the California Department of Forestry and Fire Prevention (Cal Fire) reported.
+In the Sierra foothills to the east, the Butte Fire was 55 percent by Thursday evening, the California Department of Forestry and Fire Prevention (Cal Fire) reported.

 That blaze may have been sparked when a power line belonging to the Pacific Gas & Electric (PG&E) company hit a tree, the company said.